CC-Public/DashboardAssignment/README.md

 ![Watch list ](/mockups/watchlist.png?raw=true)

-**Chart** button should add a new Price Chart widget to dashboard with prices for selected product. **Buy** button should redirect to 'Buy product' page (which would be a stub reading something like _"Buy Product Id={APPL}"_). **Details** page should be also a sub page reading _"Details for Product Id={APPL}"_.
+**Chart** button should add a new Price Chart widget to dashboard with prices for selected product. **Buy** button should redirect to 'Buy product' page (which should be a separate stub page reading _"Buy Product Id={APPL}"_). **Details** page should be also a sub page reading _"Details for Product Id={APPL}"_.
-For devices with screen width less than `748px` the screen should look like this:
+For devices with screen width less than `748px` watch list should look like this:

 ![Watch list ](/mockups/watchlist-sm.png?raw=true)

-Settings for the watch list window should look like this:
+Settings screen for this widget should look like this:

 ![Watch list Settings](/mockups/watchlist-settings.png?raw=true)

 `Show Charts as new widgets` checkbox should control the **chart** button behavior, allowing user either to display only one chart-widget or have multiple widgets per each product.

 Once user starts typing inside 'Select Product' drop-down auto-complete should appear with results populated from the server:

 ![Watch list Settings select ](/mockups/watchlist-settings-select.png?raw=true)

-For the list of the products you can use [Markit On Demand API](http://dev.markitondemand.com/#companylookup). **JSON** lookup example for companies with the name matching string _'app'_:
+For the list of the products you can use [Markit On Demand API](http://dev.markitondemand.com/#companylookup).
+Here is lookup example for companies with the name matching the string _'app'_:

     http://dev.markitondemand.com/Api/v2/Lookup/json?input=app

 Adding the product to the watch list should be done by `+` button which should be active only when the product is selected.
-User also should have the ability to **reorder** items in the watch list which should be done by arrow-controls in the table.
+User also should have the ability to **reorder** items in with arrow-controls in the table.

 To get product details you can either use [markitondemand's Stock Quote API](http://dev.markitondemand.com/#stockquote):